anthonydjr89/CS-499-Capstone/code-review/README.md

 # Code Review – CS 499 Capstone

-## Overview This video presents my informal code review of the artifacts selected for my CS-499 Capstone ePortfolio.
+## This video presents my informal code review of the artifacts selected for my CS-499 Capstone ePortfolio.
 In the review, I walk through the existing code functionality, analyze areas for improvement, and outline enhancement plans across all three core categories of computer science:

 - **Software Design and Engineering**
 - **Algorithms and Data Structures**